openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 # Additional considerations

-## Performance Considerations for SPHINCS+ {#performance-considerations}
+## Performance Considerations for SLH-DSA {#performance-considerations}

-This specification introduces both Dilithium + ECC as well as SPHINCS+ as PQ(/T) signature schemes.
+This specification introduces both ML-DSA + ECC as well as SLH-DSA as PQ(/T) signature schemes.

-Generally, it can be said that Dilithium + ECC provides a performance in terms of execution time and space requirements that is close to that of traditional ECC signature schemes.
-Implementers may want to offer SPHINCS+ for applications where a higher degree of trust in the signature scheme is required.
-However, SPHINCS+ has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can be, depending on the parameter choice, far greater than those of traditional or Dilithium + ECC signature schemes.
+Generally, it can be said that ML-DSA + ECC provides a performance in terms of execution time and space requirements that is close to that of traditional ECC signature schemes.
+Implementers may want to offer SLH-DSA for applications where a higher degree of trust in the signature scheme is required.
+However, SLH-DSA has performance characteristics in terms of execution time of the signature generation as well as space requirements for the signature that can be, depending on the parameter choice, far greater than those of traditional or Dilithium + ECC signature schemes.

-Pertaining to the execution time, the particularly costly operation in SPHINCS+ is the signature generation.
+Pertaining to the execution time, the particularly costly operation in SLH-DSA is the signature generation.
 In order to achieve short signature generation times, one of the parameter sets with the name ending in the letter "f" for "fast" should be chosen.
 This comes at the expense of a larger signature size.

-In order to minimize the space requirements of a SPHINCS+ signature, a parameter set ending in "s" for "small" should be chosen.
+In order to minimize the space requirements of a SLH-DSA signature, a parameter set ending in "s" for "small" should be chosen.
 This comes at the expense of a larger signature generation time.

 # IANA Considerations